 The lifetime Miami marathon includes a fun 5k run on Saturday and both the half marathon and full marathon distance on Sunday.
 This race is one the fastest growing annual marathons since 2003 attracting over 20,000 runners from around the world.
 If you have been to Miami, you know people know how to party and it is one of the most diverse and cosmopolitan city in the country.
 Miami is called “the capital of Latin America” because of its high population of Spanish speakers who have influenced its vibrant culture.

 The races starts in Miami and runs thru Miami Beach and Miami-Dade County.
 The race starts and finishes at the American Airline Arena by the Bayside Marketplace.
 If you are considering this race, I highly recommend staying in downtown Miami or be ready to pay big bucks for transportation, the race offers shuttles but the city has limited public transportation and the race basically shuts down the city for several hours.
-The packet pick up (Race kit pick up) takes place on Friday and Saturday at the Mana convention center in the colorful Wynwood neighborhood, it is a must see while you are visiting Miami.
+The packet pick up (Race kit pick up) takes place on Friday and Saturday at the Mana convention center in the colorful Wynwood neighborhoods, it is a must see while you are visiting Miami.

 The course – Flat and Fast minus the wind